 Welcome to 192.168.1.1 Admin Login Official Page.
 Here you can make direct Router Login to http //192.168.1.1 IP.
 You will also get complete Username and Password list for TP-Link, Cisco, D-Link, Linksys, Netgear, Asus, Belkin, and Billion Router and Modem.

 I am pretty sure that you have an internet router or a modem for you.
 Everyone who wants a stable connection (at the price of mobility) will get one for themselves.
 Commonly, all ADSL routers will have a gateway address using which you can log in to the firmware settings and make appropriate changes to the behavior of your modem.

 The common gateway address for ADSL routers is 192.168.1.1.
 I am sure you have seen this somewhere, eh?
 When that data cap alert comes using, or maybe when the ISP asks you to allow them to do a firmware upgrade by coming over to your place?
 Have you observed what they do on your network?
 They type 192.168.1.1 on your browser window which is connected to that modem.
 It will prompt a login window, which after authenticating allows you to see and change the modem’s firmware.

 You can change the basic settings such as usernames and passwords, and you can perform some advanced tweaks as well.
 Usually things like Authentication Type, Fragment Threshold, RTS Threshold, Beacon Interval, DTIM Interval, Data Rate, and more.
 So, in this article, you will get the answers of the following problems.

 - How to log in to 192.168.1.1 address easily?

-- How can you change the usernames and passwords that are set to it by default?
+- Can you change the usernames and passwords that are set to it by default?

 - How to troubleshoot the router if it ever becomes unresponsive.